An email client in Newton’s tradition

 A page for the people who keep typing “Newton Mail alternative” into a search box and quietly hoping the right answer has finally shown up.
-This is what we ship today, what we don’t yet, and where Epistles agrees with Newton on what an email client is for.
+This is what Epistles ships, what it doesn’t, and where it agrees with Newton on what an email client is for.

 A note on Newton